Skip to Main Content

 Once your account is created, you can start sending references to your RefWorks database.
 There are several ways to do this:

-• Use the "Save to RefWorks" bookmarklet.
+• Use the bookmarklet: Install the "Save to RefWorks" bookmarklet in your browser.
 You can capture bibliographic information from an article on your screen, a video, or even a list of search results.
 Users report varied success with this feature.

-• Add references to your database manually.
+• Create a reference manually: You can enter the information yourself.
 Choose this option if you're working with an information source that you found offline (e.g. a print book, a film, a speech, etc.).
 This option is found under the "+" button.

-• If you have been using another bibliographic manager or the "Legacy" version of RefWorks, you can transfer your preexisting references into your new RefWorks database.
+• Transfer your references: If you have been using another bibliographic manager or the "Legacy" version of RefWorks, you can transfer your preexisting references into your new RefWorks database.

 Citing with RefWorks